Read This First

 Prompt 1: Provide a list that includes an extensive list of human emotions.
 Categorize the emotions into general types.

-The central claim is this: Here is a table that categorizes human emotions into higher-level types.
+In plain terms: A table that categorizes human emotions into higher-level types.

 A taxonomy of emotions becomes useful only when it sorts emotions by more than familiar names.
 The deeper structure should track valence, arousal, social direction, action tendency, time horizon, and epistemic risk.
 Anger, shame, grief, curiosity, and awe are not merely different feelings; they push attention and behavior in different directions.